rudrapanda117/WebpackConfigSample/README.md

     and the identifier is filled with the exports of the loaded module (of property in order to support named exports). let expression = `require(${JSON.stringify(request[0])})`;
    https://stackoverflow.com/questions/28969861/managing-jquery-plugin-dependency-in-webpack

+   Why providePlugin is used for Jquery but not for angular ?
+   This depends on how the angular and JQuery are exposed to global scope i.e window.

+   if ( !noGlobal ) {
+		window.jQuery = window.$ = jQuery;
+	}
+	 For JQuery above code exposes JQuery to window which is by default turned off as noGlobal is true. module.exports = global.document ?
+			factory( global, true ) :  here noGlobal is set as true function( w ) {
+				if ( !w.document ) {
+					throw new Error( "jQuery requires a window with a document" );
+				}
+				return factory( w );
+			};
+	} else {
+		factory( global );
+	}